Rishyasringa: Alambusā Jātaka

 Jātaka 523, the Alambusā Jātaka, also recounts a similar story of Isisinga, in one other previous life of Bodhisatta.
 Here, Sakka chooses a heavenly nymph to seduce the ascetic.
 The outcome is the same: the sage is seduced, repents and Sakka is thwarted.
 In response, he grants a boon to the seductress.

 The story also appears in the Mahāvastu (Jones' translation pp. 139–147), but Ekaśr̥ṅga, as he is known here, is the Bodhisattva, and Nalinī is a past life of Yaśodharā.
 A major variation in this version of the story is Ekaśr̥ṅga's ignorance of his marriage to the girl.
 He succumbs to worldly responsibilities, eventually becoming king and fathering 32 children before retiring again to the forest and regaining his former powers.

-Present day
+Veneration

-Rishyashringa was from a place near Sringeri in Karnataka.
+According to the Tuṅgabhadrāmahātmya which is a division of a Mahapurana, Rishyasringa is regarded to have been born from a place near Sringeri in Karnataka.
 There is an ancient big temple nearby which is believed to be the place where he lived before moving to Ayodhya.
 Sringeri is also known as ShringaGiri (Sanskrit: the hills where RishyaShringa resided).
 The Shiva linga with which the sage merged, can be seen today at the temple in Kigga.